Dolmades Recipe with Herbed Rice and Lemon

 Are dolmades served hot or cold?

-Rice-filled dolmades (without meat) are traditionally served at room temperature or cold — they're one of the great make-ahead dishes.
-Meat-filled dolmades are typically served warm, often with avgolemono (egg-lemon) sauce.
+Rice-filled dolmades are usually served at room temperature or cold.
+Meat-filled versions are more often served warm, sometimes with avgolemono.

 Why do you put a plate on top of dolmades while cooking?

 The plate weighs down the dolmades, keeping them submerged in the cooking liquid and preventing them from unrolling during simmering.
-A heatproof plate that fits just inside the pot works perfectly.
+Use a heatproof plate that fits just inside the pot.

 Customize Ingredients